anagha012004/Zorvyn_Backend_Assessment_Anagha_Badhe/README.md

 ## 9. Technical Decisions & Trade-offs

-### Framework & Language — Spring Boot 3 + Java 17
+### Framework — Spring Boot 3 + Java 17
-Chosen over Node.js or Python for strict type safety and compile-time error detection — a mistyped field in a transaction calculation is caught at build time, not at runtime in production.
-Spring's ecosystem provides Security, Data JPA, Cache, and AOP out of the box without unvetted third-party libraries.
-The layered Controller → Service → Repository architecture keeps concerns separated: controllers handle only HTTP, all business rules live in services secured with `@PreAuthorize`, and repositories are pure data access.
+Strict type safety catches errors at compile time.
+Spring's ecosystem provides Security, Data JPA, Cache, and AOP out of the box.
+The layered Controller → Service → Repository architecture keeps concerns separated.

 ### Database — PostgreSQL with Flyway
-Finance data is inherently relational — transactions belong to categories, users have roles, budgets reference categories.
-PostgreSQL's ACID compliance and constraint enforcement made it the right fit over H2.
-The trade-off is that reviewers need a running Postgres instance, addressed via `docker-compose.yml` for one-command local startup.
-Flyway ensures schema state is always reproducible and auditable.
+Finance data is relational.
+ACID compliance and constraint enforcement.
+Flyway ensures schema state is always reproducible across 4 versioned migrations. `open-in-view: false` is set to prevent lazy-loading anti-patterns — all read service methods use `@Transactional(readOnly=true)` explicitly.

-### Security — JWT with Refresh Token Rotation + RBAC
+### Security — JWT with Refresh Token Rotation
-Stateless JWT authentication (15-minute access tokens) with refresh token rotation rather than session-based auth.
-Rotation adds complexity (SHA-256 hashed tokens with a pepper stored in `refresh_tokens`, old token revoked on every refresh) but prevents replay attacks.
-RBAC is enforced at the service layer via `@PreAuthorize` — not just controllers — so even internal calls respect role boundaries.
-OAuth2/OIDC was intentionally skipped; it would add infrastructure complexity without demonstrating additional engineering judgment within this assessment's scope.
+Stateless JWT (15-minute access tokens) with refresh token rotation.
+SHA-256 hashed tokens with a pepper stored in `refresh_tokens`.
+RBAC enforced at controller layer via `@PreAuthorize` for reads, and additionally at service layer for writes.
+JWT secret is base64-decoded automatically with quote-stripping for env var safety.

+### Caching — In-Memory instead of Redis
+`ConcurrentMapCacheManager` is used for application caches instead of Redis serialization.
+Redis with `activateDefaultTyping` caused persistent `ClassCastException` when deserializing complex DTOs (`List<TransactionResponse>`, `Map<String, BigDecimal>`) — a class of bugs that cannot be reliably fixed without removing Redis caching entirely.
+The Redis connection is retained solely for `flushDb()` on startup to clear any stale entries.

+### Email — Resend SDK
+Replaced `spring-boot-starter-mail` (SMTP) with the Resend Java SDK.
+SMTP configuration caused startup failures when credentials were absent.
+Resend uses a simple HTTP API — the `EmailAlertService` is gracefully disabled when `RESEND_API_KEY` is not set, with no impact on startup or transaction creation.

-### Data Processing — SQL aggregations + Java service layer
+### Data Processing
-Dashboard aggregations (total income, expenses, category breakdowns) are pushed down to JPQL queries — summing rows in the database is orders of magnitude faster than loading them into the JVM.
-Complex logic — anomaly detection (3σ), velocity scoring (EMA), spending forecasts (exponential smoothing), DNA fingerprinting (SHA-256) — lives in the Java service layer where it is unit-testable with Mockito and not coupled to a SQL dialect.
-Redis caches the dashboard summary with a 5-minute TTL.
+Dashboard aggregations pushed down to JPQL queries.
+Complex logic (anomaly detection, velocity scoring, forecasts, DNA fingerprinting) lives in the Java service layer where it is unit-testable. `TransactionSpecification` uses explicit `JoinType.LEFT` only when category filtering/search is needed, and sets `query.distinct(true)` only on data queries (not count queries) to avoid Hibernate 6's `SemanticException`.

-### Error Handling & Validation
-`@RestControllerAdvice` centralises all error responses into a consistent JSON shape. `@Valid` on request DTOs catches constraint violations before they reach the service layer, returning field-level messages like `"amount: must be greater than 0"` rather than a generic 500 — making the API self-documenting for the frontend team.

 ---

 ## 10. Known Limitations

 - **Rate limit state is in-memory** — breaks under horizontal scaling; production fix is Bucket4j's `RedisProxyManager`
-- **Single currency** — all amounts are assumed to be in INR; no multi-currency conversion
+- **Single currency** — all amounts assumed to be INR
-- **Dashboard trends computed on-the-fly** — for millions of records, a materialized view or pre-computed reporting table would be needed
+- **Dashboard computed on-the-fly** — for millions of records, a materialized view would be needed
-- **Merchant classification is a static dictionary** — a production system would use a merchant classification API or ML model
+- **Merchant classification is a static dictionary** — production would use a merchant classification API
 - **No email verification** — registered users are immediately active
-- **Render free tier cold starts** — services spin down after 15 minutes of inactivity; first request takes 30–60 seconds
+- **Render free tier cold starts** — services spin down after 15 minutes; first request takes 30–60 seconds
-- **Search is JPQL `LIKE`** — chosen over Elasticsearch to avoid an external cluster dependency; sufficient for this assessment's scale
+- **Search is JPQL `LIKE`** — sufficient for this scale; Elasticsearch would be needed for production

 ---

 ## 11. Future Improvements

-- **OAuth2/OIDC** (Keycloak or Cognito) for federated identity in a multi-tenant setup
 - **Redis-backed rate limiting** via Bucket4j `RedisProxyManager` for horizontal scale
+- **OAuth2/OIDC** (Keycloak or Cognito) for federated identity
+- **Materialized views** for dashboard aggregations at scale
+- **Multi-currency support** with real-time exchange rates
+- **Email verification** on registration